-Windows, external doors and joinery Repair category 2 Notes Failed double glazed units were noted requiring replacement.
-Windows and doors were not all fully opened or tested however some items of wear and tear were visible and repairs or replacement of units and/or components may be required.
+Windows, external doors and joinery Repair category 2 Notes Windows and doors were not all fully opened or tested, however, some items of wear and tear were visible and repairs or replacement of units and/or components may be required.
+Failed double glazed units were noted, requiring to be replaced as part of any proposed renovation programme.